 AN OVERVIEW OF KAUFMANN GILDIN'S SECURITIES ARBITRATION, LITIGATION AND INVESTIGATION PRACTICE

 You’re an investor who has been victimized by illegal Wall Street practices and lost thousands or even millions of dollars.
-You were wrongly persuaded to invest in a security that was completely unsuitable for you given your background, income, net worth and objectives.
+You were wrongly persuaded to invest in a security that was completely unsuitable for you given your background, income, net worth and investment objectives.
 Or you sustained losses when your broker traded your account without your approval.
 Or you lost money when your broker “churned” your account by buying and selling stocks to an excessive degree, generating extraordinary commissions for the broker but a loss for you.
-Perhaps you bought a stock based on brokerage house misrepresentations or omissions, including stock analyst misconduct.
+Perhaps you bought a stock based on brokerage house misrepresentations or omissions.
 Or the purchase or sale price of your security was illegally manipulated.
 Perhaps you were the victim of a Ponzi scheme, where the broker never invested in the promised security, instead using your funds for personal gain.
 Maybe you were encouraged to over-leverage your account through excessive margin or over-concentrate your portfolio in one stock or one sector of the market.
 Or your brokerage firm failed to execute the trade you ordered.
 Or perhaps you were a victim of criminal activity - - forgery, larceny or conspiracy.

 You’re a brokerage firm against whom charges have been leveled by customers, the self-regulatory organizations or governmental authorities.
 Customers are seeking thousands or millions of dollars in compensatory and punitive damages based on your alleged stock manipulation, over-leveraging or negligent supervision.
 Your broker has absconded with millions of dollars of customer funds and you are being held responsible.
 Federal or state authorities are charging you with price manipulation, failure to supervise or “control person” liability.
 Your key brokers are leaving and attempting to improperly use your customer lists, client information, research and recommendations for another brokerage firm’s advantage.
 You have to defend a case charging unsuitable security recommendations, churning, fraud, unauthorized trading, order failure or insider trading.